Liaoning Flying Leopards: History

 Before the 2012–13 CBA season began, the roster received a massive upheaval.
 Liaoning made multiple changes including the signings of Josh Akognon and Alexander Johnson.
 Meanwhile, veteran Bian Qiang retired, and many local players were either transferred or loaned out to other CBA teams.
 One of the most significant player transactions that occurred was the decision to let go of Zhang Qingpeng.
 It would later be revealed that this move was made in the interest of developing sharpshooter Guo Ailun.
-On December 2, 2012, the Flying Leopards beat the Tianjin Gold Lions 100–81.
+On 2 December 2012, the Flying Leopards beat the Tianjin Gold Lions 100–81.
 This was Liaoning's sixth straight home victory against Tianjin.

 In 2013, the team started to receive sponsorship from Benxi Steel Group.

 The Flying Leopards have since become regular contenders for the CBA title again, powered by such players as Guo, Han Dejun, and multi-time CBA International MVP Lester Hudson.
 Liaoning lost to the Beijing Ducks in six games in the 2015 CBA Finals, and to Sichuan Blue Whales in five games in the 2016 CBA Finals.
 After Game 3 of the 2016 Finals, a brawl broke between players from the visiting Liaoning Flying Leopards and fans of the Sichuan Blue Whales.

 In the 2017–18 CBA season, Liaoning defeated Zhejiang Lions in the finals (4–0) and won their first CBA league title.
 The team relocated their home stadium from Benxi to Shenyang during the play-offs semi-finals.

 In 2019, 3SBio Inc. officially took the sponsorship, and changed the team name.
 In the 2020–21 season, former national team player Yang Ming became the new head coach.
-In the 2021–22 season, they won their second CBA title after sweeping Zhejiang Lions 4–0 in the final, the same as in 2018.
+Under his guidance, the Flying Leopards won three consecutive CBA championships (2021–22, 2022–23 and 2023–24), and also swept their opponents 4–0 in the finals on all three occasions.